metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 for example just saying: allow TCP outbound port 80 for any address or any user or no explanation what is this supposed to allow or block is not acceptable.

 ## Testing code
-Write as much tests as possible, making changes to exiting code can then be easily tested!\
+Each function should have it's own test and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested!\
-Preferrably each function should be tested, if concept expands to several functions it should be a separate test.
+If test case/concept expands to several functions or if it completly unrelated to functions it should be a separate test.

-All tests reside in "Test" folder, take a look there for examples.
+All tests reside in "Test" folder which cotains subfolder for each module, take a look there for examples.

 ## Modules and 3rd party code
 Project contains few custom modules of various types grouped by relevance on what the module is supposed to expose.

 Try to limit dependency on 3rd party modules.\
-Exiting modules should be extended and new written by using Powershell only if possible.
+Existing modules should be extended and new written by using Powershell only if possible.

 Only if this is not enough we can try to look for 3rd party modules which could be easily customized without too much change or learning curve.